YaswanthKumarDesineedi/YaswanthKumarDesineedi/README.md

 # About Me
-👋 A dedicated individual, skilled in AWS, DevOps, and Python, looking for a reputed organization to grow and contribute while expanding expertise in cloud and DevSecOps practices.
+👋 A highly motivated **DevSecOps and Cloud Engineer** with hands-on experience in architecting, automating, and managing secure and scalable infrastructures across **AWS, Azure, and GCP**.
+Skilled in containerization, orchestration, and real-time monitoring to ensure reliability and performance of modern applications.
+Proficient in implementing **CI/CD pipelines, Infrastructure as Code, and cloud security best practices**, with a strong ability to optimize deployment processes.
+Actively looking forward to better opportunities in reputed organizations where I can drive innovation and deliver impactful cloud and DevOps solutions.

 ## 💼 Experience

-### 🚀 DevSecOps Engineer | ICICI Bank (via Primus Global Technologies & Wipro)
+### 🚀 DevSecOps Engineer
 **June 2025 – Present**

 - Managing secure and scalable cloud infrastructure on **Azure** and **Google Cloud (GCP)**.
 - Proficient in containerization using **Docker** and **Podman**.
-- Orchestrating workloads using **Kubernetes clusters** for scalability and availability.
+- Orchestrating workloads using **Kubernetes clusters** for scalability and high availability.
-- Configuring networking resources like **VNets, VPCs, and route tables** along with Infrastructure as a Service (**IaaS**) management.
+- Configuring networking resources like **VNets, VPCs, and route tables**, alongside Infrastructure as a Service (**IaaS**) management.
-- Implementing **Dynatrace** for real-time application monitoring, enabling quick identification and resolution of issues to ensure performance and uptime.
+- Implementing **Dynatrace** for real-time application monitoring, enabling quick issue detection and faster resolution.
-- Extensive experience in **AWS** resources including **EC2, IAM, S3, Lambda, Auto Scaling, and Load Balancing**.
+- Hands-on experience with **AWS services** including **EC2, IAM, S3, Lambda, Auto Scaling, and Load Balancing**.

 ## 🎓 Education